|

 Biography

 David Seibel is a native Kansan and lifelong birder.
-He holds a Ph.D. in ornithology from the University of Kansas and is a biology professor, author, poet, and popular lecturer as well as an avid nature photographer.
-His passion for birds has taken him to three continents, eight countries (including a transformative expedition to Amazonian Brazil with his daughter Emily), most of the lower 48 states, and Alaska.
-An expert in field identification by sight and sound, he has seen more than 630 species in the United States, and over 400 in Kansas alone.
+He earned his Ph.D. in ornithology from the University of Kansas and was a biology professor for over 25 years before retiring from teaching in 2017 to pursue nature photography and writing full time.
+His passion for birds has taken him to five continents, twelve countries (including a transformative expedition to Amazonian Brazil with his daughter, Emily), and most of the contiguous 48 states as well as Alaska and Hawaii.
+An expert in field identification by sight and sound, he has seen more than 670 species in the United States and well over 400 in Kansas alone.
 His knowledge of birds, photography, and computer technology converged in 2003 when he undertook the art of digiscoping (super telephoto digital photography through a telescope), which quickly propelled him into a second career in photography with professional Canon equipment.
-He has now captured tens of thousands of digital images of birds and has hundreds of published photos to his credit.
-An award-winning faculty member at Johnson County Community College in Overland Park, Kansas, Seibel has also published several scholarly and educational works and is a coauthor and contributing photo editor for the authoritative Birds of Kansas, published in May 2011 by the University Press of Kansas.
+He has now captured hundreds of thousands of digital images of birds, and his work is widely published and has won recognition in several national and regional competitions and exhibitions.